Partners in Animal Care & Compassion

 We are a group of former Peninsula Humane Society (PHS) volunteers and animal rescue advocates who have over 40 years combined experience in animal welfare.

 Having worked extensively with the animals coming into San Mateo County's Coyote Point shelter, we have witnessed first hand the shortcomings of an outdated animal warehousing model.

-PACC Board Members successfully encouraged the county to open the San Mateo County Animal Care, Control & Sheltering Services Contract for bid in preparation for the current contract ending in 2021.
+PACC Board Members successfully forced the county to open the $6.6M, FY21-22 San Mateo County Animal Care, Control and Sheltering Services contract for bid - something that had not been done for 69 years, which is illegal.

-Together let’s transform the Coyote Point shelter into a happy, playful, community-oriented refuge where the daily behavioral and emotional needs of our animals are compassionately attended to and euthanasia is the last, not the first or most convenient, resort.
+Now that the county has re-funded PHS for what is likely to be a minimum of 5-8 years - let’s call upon the PHS Board of Directors (Ian Parker, Carter Beim, Vanessa Getty, Nicole Lacob, Ross Berman, Amanda Brown Chang, Ken Goldman, Hillary Thomas) to transform the Coyote Point shelter into a happy, playful, community-oriented refuge where the daily behavioral and emotional needs of our animals are compassionately attended to and euthanasia is the last, not the first or most convenient, resort.

 The PACC Board of Directors

 We believe every shelter animal deserves the basic rights outlined below.
 Given they cannot speak for themselves, we must be their voice.
 The origin of the original 5 Freedoms can be found here.
 We have seen reference to and agree there should be a 6th as outlined below: